 Overspending on food is something so many households do, usually by buying takeaway and more food than is needed.
 We were no different.

-After going through our bank statements, we learned that Daryl was spending more on takeaway food than he realised ($100 per week) and our spending on food was high.
+After going through our bank statements, we learnt that Daryl was spending more on takeaway food than he realised ($100 per week) and our spending at the supermarket was high.
 Determine to save money in this area we:

 - Stopped buying takeaway food and instead put money aside each month for a dinner or lunch date.

-- Started meal planning each week and only buying food for the meal plan (also ensuring the meal plan had snacks and treats we enjoy).
+- Started meal planning each week and only buying food on the meal plan (also ensuring the meal plan had snacks and treats we enjoy).